'Metro Man' Sreedharan requests PM not to agree to Delhi govt's free travel scheme for women

 -

-Opposing the AAP government's proposed free travel scheme for women in Delhi Metro trains, its former chief E Sreedharan has urged Prime Minister Narendra Modi not to agree to the proposal as it would set "an alarming precedence".
+Opposing the AAP government's proposed free travel scheme for women in the Delhi Metro trains, its former chief E Sreedharan has urged Prime Minister Narendra Modi not to agree to the proposal as it would set an "alarming precedence".

+He said the"disease" will spread fast to all other metros in the country, making them dependent on state government for subsidies.

 In a letter to the prime minister, Sreedharan, popularly called 'Metro Man', said if the Delhi government is "so keen" to help women commuters, it can pay the cost of their travel directly to them rather than making travel free on metro trains.